frostnova721/AnimeStream-electron/readme.md

 Ofcourse there are issues(a lot) some of the major stuffs are:

-- **Subsplease Server Error:** Subsplease server is currently giving a 403 error.
+- **Subsplease Server Error:** Sometimes, subplease server gives off a 403 error.
 I'm actively working on resolving this issue.

 - **Episode Selection Glitch:** Occasionally, the wrong anime gets selected when choosing an episode.
 This issue will be fixed soon!.

+- **Episodes Not Showing Up** Honestly, I dont know any other source to get released anime episode title/number. (trying to find a fix)

 *Pro Tip: Dont use MAL as database(It doesnt work well with my concept).*